isomerpages/sp-educonference/pages/Programme.md

 - Closing Ceremony

 **ISATE Day 4: 27 Sep 2024 (Friday, Morning)**
-- Optional Learning Journeys and/or Workshops
+- Optional Learning Journeys and/or Workshops (Click here for more details on the Learning Journeys and Workshops)